 NDNA Scotland Policy Advisory Board advises the Strategic Board on policy issues.
 It is made up national and regional chairs and additional members with specific areas of expertise.

-Purnima Tanuku OBE
+Executive Chair: Purnima Tanuku CBE

 Jonathan Broadbery